apache/hbase-operator-tools/hbase-hbck2/README.md

 ```

 #### Master UI: The 'HBCK Report'
-An `HBCK Report` page was added to the Master in versions hbase 2.3.0/2.1.6/2.2.1
-at `/hbck.jsp`
+Starting with HBase 2.3.0/2.1.6/2.2.1, the Master UI now includes a `HBCK Report` page located at `/hbck.jsp`.
-which shows output from two inspections run by the master on an interval; one
+This pages displays the output from two inspections run by the Master at regular intervals.

-is output by the CatalogJanitor whenever it runs.
-If overlaps or holes in
+1. The first is performed by the `CatalogJanitor` and reports any overlaps in regions or holes in `hbase:meta`.
-`hbase:meta`, the CatalogJanitor half of the page will list what it has found
-(otherwise it is quiet).
-Another background 'chore' process was added to compare
-`hbase:meta` and filesystem content making compare; if anomaly, it will make
-note in its `HBCK Report` section.

-See the 'HBCK Report' page itself for how to force runs of the inspectors.
+2. The second inspection is a background 'chore' process that compares `hbase:meta` and filesystem content, and makes a note of any anomalies in the HBCK Report section.

+If you want to force a run of these inspectors, refer to the HBCK Report page for instructions.

+Look at the `fixMeta` command to fix overlaps and holes found by these inspections.

 #### The [HBase Canary Tool](http://hbase.apache.org/book.html#_canary)